AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_private_voting_contract.md

 ## Next steps

 Now you have learned the foundations of Aztec smart contracts, you can start to play around with some more advanced features.
+Some ideas:

-1. Add some more features into this contract, like the admin can distribute votes, people can delegate their votes, or vote Ids can have names
+* Add some more features into this contract, like the admin can distribute votes, people can delegate their votes, or voteIds can have more data like names, descriptions, etc
-2. Create a frontend for this contract using [Aztec.js](../aztecjs/main.md).
+* Create a frontend for this contract using [Aztec.js](../aztecjs/main.md).
-3. Go to the [next tutorial](writing_token_contract.md) and learn how to write a token contract
+* Go to the [next tutorial](writing_token_contract.md) and learn how to write a token contract